Your Topics, Multiple Stories: Complete Strategy Guide

 In Education and Training

-Teachers and instructional designers have used multiperspectivity for decades — long before it became a content strategy term.
-A history teacher covering World War I doesn’t just assign one textbook account.
-They ask students to read a soldier’s letter, a politician’s speech, and a civilian newspaper report from the same period.
+Teachers and instructional designers have used multiper spectivity for decades — long before it became a content strategy term.
+A history teacher talking about the First World War doesn‘t just give a textbook‘s version.
+Instead they instruct pupils to read the words of a soldier, a politician and a civilian newspaper report, all written at that time.

 In Presentations and Brand Storytelling